Show All Answers

 The File of L.I.F.E. program enables emergency responders, such as firefighters, paramedics, etc. to respond quickly to an emergency situation by accessing your medical history.
 Emergency personnel will know to look for the File of L.I.F.E. on your refrigerator to help them access this life saving information in an emergency situation.
 If you are unconscious or unavailable to provide this important information to emergency personnel, the File of L.I.F.E. will give this information for you.
 The File of L.I.F.E. can save lives.

-If you are unable to pick up a File of L.I.F.E. from your local fire station, then you can send a family member or friend on your behalf to pick one up for you.
-If you do not know anyone that can pick up a File of L.I.F.E. for you, please call 408-846-0370 so that we can assist you.
+If you are unable to pick up a File of L.I.F.E. from your local fire station, you can send a family member or friend on your behalf to pick one up from the Gilroy Fire Department Headquarters located at 7070 Chestnut Street, Gilroy, CA. You can also download a File of L.I.F.E. by clicking on one of the below links:

 If you have any other questions you can contact us at 408-846-0370.